-The Colossus of Constantine was one huge composite sculpture statue of the Roman emperor Constantine the Great (280–337) that once stood near the Forum Romanum in Rome.
+The Colossus of Constantine was a massive sculptured statue of the Roman Emperor Constantine the Great (280–337) that once stood near the Forum Romanum in Rome.
 Large broken portions of the Colossus are now on display at the Capitoline Museums.

-Constantine was the first Christian emperor of Rome and he had a profound effect on the development of the Roman and Byzantine world.
-After reunifying the empire he established a new dynasty and founded a new capital, named Constantinople after himself.
-Christianity played an important role in Constantine’s rule and his initiatives to reform and renewal the Roman Empire.
+Constantine was the first Christian emperor of Rome, and he had a profound effect on the development of the Roman and Byzantine world.
+After reunifying the empire, he established a new dynasty and founded a new capital, named Constantinople after himself.
+Christianity played an essential role in Constantine’s rule and his initiatives for reform and renewal in the Roman Empire.

 The Colossus was dismantled and pillaged sometime in late Antiquity.
-The larger marble portions of the statue were rediscovered in 1486.
-The large head was carved in a typical Constantinian style of late Roman portrait statues, whereas the other body parts are naturalistic.
+The more significant marble portions of the statue were rediscovered in 1486.
+The large head was carved in a typical Constantinian style of late Roman portrait statues, whereas the other body parts are more naturalistic.

-The fragments on display include: the right arm with elbow, the head, the right kneecap, a right hand, the left shin, the right foot, the left kneecap and the left foot.
-The statute appears to have been re-worked, in the later part of Constantine’s reign and a hand holding an imperial sceptre was replaced by a hand holding a Christian symbol.
+The fragments on display include the right arm with an elbow, the head, the right kneecap, a right hand, the left shin, the right foot, the left kneecap and the left foot.
+The statute appears to have been re-worked, in the later part of Constantine’s reign and the hand containing an imperial sceptre was replaced a hand holding a Christian symbol.
 Constantine was the first Roman Emperor to adopt Christianity as the Empire’s official religion.

 These fragments were removed from the Basilica at the Roman Forum and placed in the nearby Palazzo by Michelangelo, who was working actively in the vicinity.
 As with the Laocoön statue, these fragments fed Michelangelo’s imagination and his work.